thaabomb/EightyPercentSafer/interview-questions-for-ed-soliday.md

 # Interview Questions for Ed Soliday
+- What was your background prior to the start of CAST?
 - What is your relationship to CAST?
 - How did CAST get started?
 - At the outset, did you believe you would be able to achieve an 80% reduction in the fatal accident rate?